abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Karuṇadhammo • December 2012

-Developing insight around the aspect of *anattā,* not-self, is often understood to arise from a sudden insight, awakening, or penetration that results from the culmination of earnestly practicing *samatha* and *vipassanā,* concentration and insight.
+Developing insight around the aspect of *anattā*, not-self, is often understood to arise from a sudden insight, awakening, or penetration that results from the culmination of earnestly practicing *samatha* and *vipassanā*, concentration and insight.
 In a sense there’s a truth to that.
 A deep and penetrating insight does come through investigation.
 But there’s a slow, gradual process that’s a part of coming to this insight of not-self as well.
 The word that describes this slower process